htrajan/ht-drawsteel/Draw Steel Rules (original).md

 As you play with the same group of characters, you learn what they can all do.
 You discover synergies, “combos.”
 Some of them intended by the designers, some not!
 You start to learn these unique characters, and rely on them to do their cool things.
 It’s a great feeling when another player comes up with a cool plan that relies on your unique abilities.

 You learn which characters are the “squishies” who need to be protected or healed.
 You learn which characters can push themselves right to the edge and keep fighting.
 “Don’t worry about healing Barlaca.
-She’s our [[Fury|fury]].
+She’s our fury.
 She’s happier with 3 Stamina.”

 Our game is not about tactics.
 It’s not a war game.
 But it is tactical.